HOME

 For a bit of fun, see my demonstration of Writing Delphi- like applications with nothing more than Open Office!

 Forgive a little impertinence?
-You came here, I hope, for Delphi Tutorials.
-Just before you go on to them, I invite you to consider some pages I've produced in an attempt to persuade you that the database being shipped with Open Office version 2, called "Base", or "ooBase", is worthy of your consideration.
+You came here, I hope, for Lazarus, Delphi or Pascal tutorials.
+Just before you go on to them, I invite you to consider some pages I've produced in an attempt to persuade you that the free, multi-platform database built into Open Office, called "Base", or "ooBase", is worthy of your consideration.

-Further to my longstanding Delphi tutorials (Table of Contents follows), I have started a series of essays which will help you become a good Delphi programmer if you take the time to work your way through them.
+Further to my longstanding Delphi tutorials (Table of Contents follows), I have a series of essays which will help you become a good Lazarus/ Delphi programmer if you take the time to work your way through them.
 The Tutorials can be tackled in whatever sequence suits you.
-The essays of the Delphi course are, in the main, meant to be read in sequence.
-Delphi Course Table of Contents
+The essays of the Lazarus/ Delphi Course are most useful if read in sequence.
+Lazarus/ Delphi Course Table of Contents

 Delphi.....